patrickbwarren/qgis-survex-import/README.md

 Because of the (current) limitations in QGIS for creating vector layers in memory, the layer type does not explicitly know that the features include _z_ dimensions.
-To ensure the _z_ dimension data is correctly incorporated when saving to a shapefile, in the 'Save as ...'  dialog make sure that the geometry type is specified (eg for legs this should be 'LineString', and for stations it should be 'Point') and the 'Include _z_ dimension' box is checked.
+To ensure the _z_ dimension data is correctly incorporated when saving layers by hand, in the 'Save as ...'  dialog make sure that the geometry type is specified (ie 'Point' for stations, 'Polygon' for polygons, and 'LineString' for everything else) and the 'Include _z_ dimension' box is checked.

 #### Passage walls

 Passage walls (as line strings), polygons, and cross sections (as lines) are computed from the left and right measurements in the LRUD data in the same way that the `aven` viewer in survex displays passage 'tubes' (well, near enough...).
 The direction of travel (bearing) is worked out, and used to compute the positions of points on the left and right hand passage walls.
 These wall points are then assembled into the desired features (walls, polygons, cross sections).

 The direction of travel is inferred from the directions of the two legs on either side of the given station (with special